 Committees of CEE faculty members in each degree program make all decisions regarding admission to our advanced degree programs.
 Decisions by are based on thorough evaluations of all aspects of completed applications.
 Applications are evaluated in their entirety and within the context of the program pool.
 Hence, final decisions are not made on a rolling basis, but rather when the pool is complete, after the deadline date.

 We are unable to provide informal recommendations or evaluations on the basis of partial information (e.g., a CV or test scores or a transcript).
 Inquiries and materials sent to individual professors will be redirected to administrative staff.
 We encourage potential applicants to consider discussing their issues with faculty recommenders who know them well and could give better, individualized academic advice.

 For further general information on admission to the Department of Civil and Environmental Engineering, contact CEEemail@example.com or call the department at 650-723-3074.

 If you think one of our graduate programs is a good fit with your educational background and future academic and career goals, we in the Department of Civil and Environmental Engineering very much look forward to receiving your application.
-Applicants with completed applications should expect to hear from us in March or early April regarding admission.
+Applicants with completed applications should expect to hear from us in early April regarding admission.
 If you do not receive an email from our student services office by these decision dates, you may email CEEfirstname.lastname@example.org with this particular inquiry.
 (Subject: PhD decision?
 MS decision?) as we are unable to provide any applicant information over the phone.

 We wish you all the best as you make your decisions about your educational future!